2021-2022 Regional Competition Guidelines & Fees

 - Adjudication Awards will be presented to all competing entries who meet the Platinum, High Gold, Gold, High Silver, Silver and Bronze criteria.

 - OUTSTANDING STUDIO AWARD!
-See additional entry information- this will be awarded in each city, if applicable.
+See additional entry information HERE- this will be awarded in each city, if applicable.

-- Overall high score soloists in the Mini, Junior, Teen, and Senior age divisions will receive a Regional Convention Scholarship.
+- Overall high score soloists in the Mini, Junior, Teen, and Senior age divisions will receive a $250 regional gift certificate.
 Each performer may only place one time in Overall High Score Soloists, recognizing the soloist, not the solo.

 - One Mini, Junior, Teen and Senior entry will be selected to receive the NYCDA Critics’ Choice Award.
 This entry must be a Group, Line or Production.
 Each age classification must each have 6 entries to warrant the awarding of the Critics’ Choice Award.